swaptacular/swpt_accounts/protocol.rst

 .. [#] Server implementations MAY disallow incoming transfer for "scheduled for deletion" accounts.

-.. [#] How long this time should be depends on how far in the past a `ConfigureAccount`_ message should be in order to be considered old.
+.. [#] How long this time is depends on how far in the past the `ConfigureAccount`_ message timestamp should be in order to ignore the message.

 .. [#] Very old messages may "resurrect" accounts that have been removed from the database for good.